 Do you like Dr. Seuss?
 Ever hear the humorous poetry of Shel Silverstein?
 Reaching 100 years into the past, the wandering bard Vachel Lindsay?
 Hints of Langston Hughes.
 We also hear undercurrents that suggest Bob Dylan.
 Attitude-wise, there’s James Dean.
 A dab of Al Pacino.
-Mix all this together and you get a taste of the author and performer Kelsey Wilder.
+Mix all this together and you get a taste of the author and performer Robert Lane Wilder.

 Note: Below are short samples only.
 These are all clips taken from Wilder’s longer, entire songs or poems.
 Contact us here to get the full songs or poems.